 Remember to cite LawCareers.Net on your application form if you apply to Glovers Solicitors LLP.

-We are based in the heart of Marylebone, in Central London, with an enviable and distinguished client base across our key practice areas: commercial property, property finance, dispute resolution, employment, and construction.
+We are based in Covent Garden in Central London, with an enviable and distinguished client base across our key practice areas: commercial property, property finance, dispute resolution and construction.
 Our clients include national restaurant brands, fashionable retail concepts and leading domestic and international financial institutions and banks.

 We know our clients want a fast, efficient and personal service which is both commercially aware and cost effective.
 We have a wealth of experience in our key practice areas, which combined with a commercial approach, keeps our clients ahead of the curve.

 Every Glovers’ trainee is welcomed into a friendly and supportive environment.
 They receive first-rate individual training.
-At any one time, we have three trainee solicitors and we alternate by recruiting one or two trainees in the summer for the September intake the following year.
+At any one time, we have four trainee solicitors.

 We look for candidates who not only have strong academic abilities but excellent communication skills, commercial awareness, initiative and common sense.
 Candidates must also be able to work as part of a team and have a focused dedication to servicing clients' business needs.
 We are seeking candidates with a positive desire to work in a niche firm of this size and type.
 While every member of the firm is expected to work hard, we have a 'work to live' culture.
 We encourage our trainees to stay on with us when their training contract finishes, if we have a suitable vacancy in a department which interests them.